bjssacademy/advanced-tdd/chapter09/chapter09.md

 #### Functional Dependency Inversion

 This approach uses function currying and closures.
-It's simpler to do than to describe.

-- Close over a function reference
+- function `fetchUserProfile(id) will close over a supplied refernce to a `queryDatabase` function
-- Our code calls whatever function reference was supplied
+- Our code calls the supplied function reference to get data
+- Our logic uses this returned data, unaware of exactly where it came from
-- At run time, create this closure with the dependency we want to use
+- At run time, we create this closure with the dependency we want to use

 We still use Dependency Inversion and Dependency Injection.
 They just use different technqiues at the syntax level.